Vernetta Lopez: Radio DJ

 Lopez has worked as a radio DJ since 1994.
-She worked first as a DJ on Heart 91.3, before moving on to Perfect 987FM, Class 95FM, and to the Breakfast Show with Mark Van Cuylenberg on Gold 90.5.
+She worked first as a DJ on Heart 91.3, before moving on to Perfect Ten 987FM, Class 95FM, and to the Breakfast Show with Mark Van Cuylenberg on Gold 90.5.
 Having won several Favorite Radio DJ over several years, Lopez hosts the weekday morning show from 6am to 10am with Mike Kasem on Live with Mike & Vernetta on Gold 90.5.
+In 2025, She announced her departure from Gold 905 after 30 years of being on the air, her last day being on May 11, 2025.

 Personal life

-Lopez was educated at Assumption English School and earned her diploma for Mass Communication at Ngee Ann Polytechnic and later finished her bachelor's degree in Mass Communication with the Singapore Institute of Management.

 In 1998, Lopez married fellow radio DJ Mark Richmond.
 The couple divorced in 2005.

 Lopez then married British software engineer Wayne Gladwin on 25 July 2009.

+Lopez is of Portuguese and Thai ancestry on her father's side and Peranakan ancestry on her mother's side.

+She majors in Radio and Television in Mass Communication studies earning a Bachelor of Arts Degree in Mass Communication.